pippinbarr/v-r-5/process/list-of-works.md

 7. Cookie
     - Spot light with a cookie (window frame is a classic?)
 8. Receiving
-    - Cube that does and cube that doesn't
+    - Cube that does and cube that doesn't (and a cube that casts... hmm, could be more of an outdoors thing where more complex arrangements make more sense?)
 9. Acne
     - Set the bias to fuck things up
 10. Bias